 This simple old fashioned baked rice pudding is a little bit thicker as it is cooked in the oven instead of on the stove.
-It is comfort food at it’s finest.
+It turns leftover rice into a cozy dessert that is comfort food at its finest.

 If you like a thick custard style rice pudding, this is the recipe for you.
 It is a perfect way to use leftover rice and turn it into a rich and delicious dessert.